apache/nuttx/configs/eagle100/README.txt

     NOTES:

-    1. This configuration uses the mconf-based configuration tool.
-To change this configurations using that tool, you should:

-       a.
-Build and install the kconfig-mconf tool.
-See nuttx/README.txt and misc/tools/

-       b.
-Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

-    2. This configuration is set to use Linux and the buildroot toolchain.
+    1. This configuration is set to use Linux and the buildroot toolchain.
        That, however, is easily reconfigurable:

          CONFIG_HOST_LINUX=y